Geography-and-Planning/musa-650-spring-2025/assignments/HW1.md

 Calculate [kernel filters](https://google-earth-engine.com/Advanced-Image-Processing/Neighborhood-based-Image-Transformation/) (e.g., edge detection, smoothing) based on the RGB imagery.
 Add elevation and slope data from a DEM.
 Normalize all image bands to a 0 to 1 scale for consistent model input.

+**Required Reflection (2.2):** What is the spatial resolution of your input data?
+How might this resolution affect your ability to detect certain features (e.g., small water bodies, narrow roads, or mixed land cover types)?
+What kinds of information might be lost at lower resolution, or gained at higher resolution?
+What are the tradeoffs of using higher resolution data?

 ## 3. Model Training and Evaluation

 ### 3.1 Model Training